The 9 best shampoos for fine hair in 2024 to help boost volume and support healthy growth

 Lauren Marr is an experienced colourist based at London's Gielly Green salons.
 As well as colour, she also specialises in hair extensions.

-How often should you wash fine hair?
+How often should you wash fine hair and thinning hair?

 Aoife Hanna